rauchg/slackin/Readme.md

 $ slackin "your-slack-subdomain" "your-slack-token"
 ```

-You can find your API token at [api.slack.com/web](https://api.slack.com/web).
+You can find your API token at [api.slack.com/web](https://api.slack.com/web) – note that the user you use to generate the token must be an admin.
+You may want to create a dedicated `@slackin-inviter` user (or similar) for this.

 The available options are: